SciKit-Surgery/scikit-surgerytutorial02/doc/00_Introduction.rst

 This is tutorial 02 for the SNAPPY software collection.
 SNAPPY aims to support users in developing software applications for surgery.
-The aim of the tutorial is to introduce the user to SNAPPY.
+The aim of the tutorial is to introduce the user to key concepts in software engineering, enabling the user to write and publish robust, documented and tested implementations of their algorithms.
 After completing the tutorial the user will have;

 - Used the SNAPPY Python Template to create, test, and publish an implementation of a simple image processing algorithm.